Introduction to Hiring Mistakes

 2. Improving your Advertisement

 Not many organizations today dare to spend lavishly.
 Organizations have of late become cost-conscious to the extent that the sourcing head would like to see the adv himself before being released.
-The quality of the adv, therefore, becomes important – both in terms of the content and the appearance.
-Most managers, in order to adopt cost-cutting measures, seldom mention essentials and desirables in their adv, thus leaving the job aspirants in a lurch.
+Therefore, the quality of the ad becomes important – both in terms of the content and the appearance.
+To adopt cost-cutting measures, most managers seldom mention essentials and desirables in their adv, thus leaving the job aspirants in a lurch.

 It is disheartening to see an advertisement contain a lot of information portraying the company rather than the role profile being sought.
 Information about the organization can any which ways be obtained from the website address mentioned in the adv.
 There is no need to elaborate much about the Company.